The Ultimate Guide to Construction Retainage

 To calculate your expected holdback, simply multiply the scheduled payment amount by the retainage rate.
 In this case, a $30,000 payment x 10% retainage would equal $3,000 in holdback for each payment.

 So, each of your ten scheduled payments will be reduced by $3,000 for a combined retainage of $30,000 and a total of $270,000 paid over the course of the job.
-Once the job is successfully completed, that $30,000 in holdback (likely a large portion of your profit for the job) should be paid in full.
+At the end of the project, you should receive full payment of that $30,000 in holdback (likely a large portion of your profit for the job).

-When it comes to retainage, legal requirements and regulations vary by state.
+Legal requirements and regulations for retainage vary by state.
 Some jurisdictions might require the release of retainage fees within a defined period of time after a project is finished.
 Others might require reimbursement to be made in a set number of days after final approval.
 Some states even limit the amount of money that can be retained, and some might require it to be held in escrow.

 Either way, we recommend looking into your state’s specific rules and requirements – including how your state defines completion of a project versus final approval of the job – to avoid any confusion.